jakemaguy/QuickBuyMenu/README.md

 		- `qb`
 		- `quickb`
 		- `qbuy`
-- Allows you to select from a list of available items, sorted by category and price
+- Allows you to select from a list of available handheld items, similar to the vanilla STORE page
 - Automatically deducts the item cost from your credits and adds the item to your inventory
 - Compatible with [Reserved Slot Item](https://thunderstore.io/c/lethal-company/p/FlipMods/ReservedItemSlotCore/) related Mods

+## Usage

+- Open the Terminal in the game
+- Type the `quickbuy` option from the menu (or alternative abbreviations)
+- Purchase an Item from the list with the command: `buy (Item Name)`
+	- The item name doesn't have to be the entire name.
+It can be a substring.
+		- Examples:
+			- `buy shov` will purchase a shovel
+			- `buy walk` will purchase a walkie-talkie
+- Enjoy your new item!

 ## Installation - Thunderstore